MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-powerbi-connector.md

 ### Choices
 Choices are used in tables to provide a drop-down list of values to a user in apps and flows.
 When using the Power BI connector choice  columns will be presented as two columns to show both the unique value, and the display value.

-For example, if you had a choice column on your table called approvalstatus, you would see two columns in Power BI:
+For example, if you had a choice column on your table called `approvalstatus`, you would see two columns in Power BI:

-* approvalstatus  - This will show a unique integer value for each item in your choice , this is help when applying filters so they will not be impacted if you make future changes to the display name.
+* `approvalstatus`  - This will show a unique integer value for each item in your choice , this is help when applying filters so they will not be impacted if you make future changes to the display name.
-* approvalstatusname  - This will show the friendly display name of the item and is most commonly used when presenting the option in a table or chart.
+* `approvalstatusname`  - This will show the friendly display name of the item and is most commonly used when presenting the option in a table or chart.

     |approvalstatus |approvalstatusname |
     |---------|---------|